California wine: Climate and geography

 While California's wine regions can be generally classified as a Mediterranean climate, there are also regions with more continental dry climates.
-Proximity to the Pacific or bays as well as unobstructed access to the cool currents that come off them dictate the relative coolness of the wine region.
+Proximity to the Pacific and unobstructed access to the coastal wind and fog dictates the relative coolness of a wine region.
 Areas surrounded by mountain barriers, like some parts of Sonoma and Napa counties will be warmer due to the lack of this cooling influence.
 The soil types and landforms of California vary greatly, having been influenced by the plate tectonics of the North American and Pacific Plates.
 In some areas the soils can be so diverse that vineyards will establish blocks of the same vine variety planted on different soils for purpose of identifying different blending components.
 This diversity is one of the reasons why California has so many different and distinct American Viticultural Areas.

 Water and irrigation

 The average vineyard in California uses 318 gallons of water to produce a single gallon of wine through irrigation.
 The average depends, in part, on the region where the grapes are grown, with 243 gallons of water per wine gallon in the North Coast region to 471 gallons per on the Central Coast.